Order by December 13th to get your order before Christmas! Shop Now

 Multi Collagen Protein is made without fillers, sweeteners, GMOs and artificial ingredients.
 It’s also available in both a Pure/unflavored formula and several other delicious flavors, making it easy to incorporate into your daily routine.

-- Multi Collagen Capsules — For those looking for a potent and convenient alternative to collagen peptides powder, fermented Multi Collagen Capsules are a great choice.
-These capsules provide 1.5 grams of potent collagen per serving; by fermenting collagen and using it in the clinically studied formula, we’ve been able to make the benefits of collagen peptides roughly 20x greater by weight than typical hydrolyzed collagen peptides powder.
+By fermenting collagen and using it in the clinically studied formula, we’ve been able to make the benefits of collagen peptides roughly 20 times greater by weight than typical hydrolyzed collagen peptides powder.
 These capsules, which can be taken any time of day, also feature a botanical blend to boost energy and fight fatigue.

-- Multi Collagen Protein Gut Restore — Not only does our Gut Restore formula feature 5 types of collagen, but it also uniquely cnontains 1 billion CFUs* (*at time of manufacture) of soil-based organism (SBOs) probiotics to help promote healthy gut microflora, reduce occasional bloating, and support healthy skin.
+Not only does the Gut Restore formula feature 10 types of collagen, but it also uniquely contains 1 billion CFUs* (*at time of manufacture) of soil-based organism (SBOs) probiotics to help promote healthy gut microflora, reduce occasional bloating and support healthy skin.

 Ancient Nutrition's original Multi Collagen Protein is a fully hydrolyzed collagen powder that is unflavored.
 This gives you the flexibility of adding it to a variety of your favorite recipes and drinks, such as coffee, smoothies, juices, stews, sauces and baked goods.

-If you’re looking for something with more flavor, Ancient Nutrition also offers several other flavors, including Chocolate, Vanilla, Strawberry Lemonade and Cucumber Lime that make great additions to sweet recipes like pancakes, oatmeal and shakes.
+If you’re looking for something with more flavor, Ancient Nutrition also offers several other flavors of Multi Collagen Protein, including Chocolate, Vanilla, Strawberry Lemonade and Cucumber Lime that make great additions to sweet recipes like pancakes, oatmeal and shakes.

-In terms of how much to take, it’s generally recommended that most adults take at least 10 grams of collagen daily, which can be split into 2 divided servings or taken at once.
+In terms of how much collagen to take, it’s generally recommended that most adults take at least 10 grams of collagen daily, which can be split into two divided servings or taken at once.
 However, you should always read and follow label directions.

-Lower amounts of about 3 to 5 grams per day may also be supportive of skin health, while higher amounts of about 20 to 30 grams may be best for supporting joint health.
-When collagen is fermented, such as in our Multi Collagen Capsules, you can reap the benefits of collagen by taking as little as 1.5 grams daily due to how potent it is..
+Lower amounts of about 3 to 5 grams per day may also be supportive of skin health, while higher amounts of about 20 to 30 grams may be best for supporting joint health, such as in a collagen loading protocol.
+When collagen is fermented, such as in our Multi Collagen Capsules, you can reap the benefits of collagen by taking as little as 1.5 grams daily due to how potent it is.